Invoice Factoring after liquidation

 Apply today for a Cashflow Solution

 If your old company has entered insolvency or currently doing a CVA ( Company voluntary Arrangement ) Invoice Factoring after Liquidation could be the cashflow solution you have been looking for.
-Invoice Funding are one of the UK’s largest Invoice Factoring Brokers, who deal with companies after liquidation or in a CVA.
+Invoice Funding are one of the UK’s largest Invoice Finance Brokers, who deal with companies after liquidation or in a CVA.
 Since we started in 2010 we have deal with 215 re start Phoenix Companies, all entered a CVL, Administration or CVA process.
 We have dealt with every event and ensured we could secure funding for their restart businesses.

 If your company would like a quotation for invoice factoring or invoice discounting simply complete the online enquiry.